There are a LOT of resorts at Walt Disney World and many of them have special ‘secrets’ that you may not know about!

 Read more about how honey bees are used to clean the Gingerbread House here!

-Read more about the Boma and Jiko tours here!
+Read more about Animal Kingdom Lodge here!

 There’s a “hidden” bar at The Polynesian

-If you find your self at The Polynesian in search of a cocktail or two, there’s a “hidden” bar called Trader Sam’s Grog Grotto.
+If you find yourself at The Polynesian in search of a cocktail or two, there’s a “hidden” bar called Trader Sam’s Grog Grotto.
 We say it’s hidden because it’s a little tricky to find if you don’t know where it actually is (and that’s by design)!

-This fan-favorite is found at the end of a long hallway off of the Main Lobby.
+This fan favorite is found at the end of a long hallway off of the Main Lobby.
 If you hit Cap’t Cook’s, keep going til you find a rather unassuming door near the end of the hall.

 Trader Sam’s will fill up quickly with people who DO know where to find it, so if you want a good spot to sit and relax, be sure to get there early (most days you’ll find a line of guests waiting in the hall to get in about an hour before opening!).